catniplab/latent_dynamics_workshop/README.md

 1. Make a conda environment using the requirements.txt with `conda env create -f env.yml`

+1. Activate the conda environment using `conda activate lvmworkshop`

 ## Datasets
+We will be focusing on two datasets – a toy dataset of spiking data with low dimensional dynamics governed by a Van der Pol Oscillator and electrophysiological recordings from the motor cortex (M1) and dorsal premotor cortex (PMd) of a monkey during a delayed reaching task.

 ### Van der Pol Oscillator

   - To setup this dataset move to the code pack folder using `cd code_pack/` then run `python generate_vdp_data.py`